sbublie/cargo-pilot/docs/cp-analyzer.md

 # CP-Analyzer

-CP-Analyzer is the project component that performs all the calculations necessary to link a freight offer and empty journey pattern.
-The steps that are required to provide a meaningful result are listed below.
+CP-Analyzer is a Python application that performs all the necessary calculations to provide added value to the user.
+A set of operations is carried out very time the user adds new data to the application.
+These steps are described in the sections below.

-## Input Handling
+## 1. Input Handling

 The first step is to handle the raw data set that is provided by the user.
 There are two main ways to feed the data into a running Cargo Pilot instance:

 * **Via the customer-facing API**: The API can be used to directly modify the datasets used by Cargo Pilot.
 The interface description is provided as an [OpenAPI Specification](https://swagger.io/specification/).
 * **Via CP-Uploader**: If the data is saved in .csv, .xslx or .geojson format the CP-Uploader program can help with the task of uploading all data contained in the file.
 More details can be found in the `cp-uploader` subfolder.

+Once the data is transmitted to CP-Analyzer via the internet gateway CP-Control Server it is verified and transferred to internal data objects to enable further processing.

+The following data sets are created in this step:
+* Locations: Simple location a map
+* Tours: Cargo tour from location A to B including metadata like load

-## Clustering
+## 2. Clustering

 It is necessary to group the tour locations provided in Cargo Pilot to improve the pattern analysis and to enable a cluster analysis (more on that later).
 One of the most common and widely used clustering algorithm is [DBSCAN](https://en.wikipedia.org/wiki/DBSCAN).
 The results fit the Cargo Pilot's use case as it can identify groups within a large set of data while it's also able to find outlier points.